 Figure: 1 How the Internet of Things (IoT) is integrated with Operating Technology (OT)

-At its core, the currency of automation, optimization and profound transformation at its core can help turn new business models to an “as a service” economy, I-scoop suggests.
+At its core, the currency of automation, optimization and profound transformation can help turn new business models into an “as a service” economy, I-scoop suggests.

-One way many companies transform their manufacturing operations is by using the internet of things (IoT) coupled with operational technology (OT) and automation on the production floor.
+Many companies transform their manufacturing operations by using the internet of things (IoT) coupled with operational technology (OT) and automation on the production floor.
 IoT sensors in many devices let computer programs track data as each potential product makes its way through the production process.

-Mechanical engineers are able to maintain equipment to finer levels of precision.
+Mechanical engineers are able to maintain equipment to more refined levels of precision.
 Software engineers are using the data provided to reduce waste and find new ways of boosting efficiency.
-Enterprise resource planning (ERP) software is using the data to ensure machines are scheduled efficiently.
+Enterprise resource planning (ERP) software uses the data to ensure machines are scheduled efficiently.
 The ERP software helps ensure a near continuous flow of material, even when humans aren’t present.

 Learn more about the impact of digital transformation on manufacturing operations.